Nurture feelings of love and brotherhood.

 Rhodonite was “discovered” relatively recently by the metaphysical community and so it was not included in any early lapidaries, texts that describe gemstones and their powers.
 Despite being a very pretty and easily recognizable stone, it has very little history attached to it.

 The name Rhodonite comes from the Greek word rhodon, or rose.
-This is a reference to its beautiful pink coloring, which can range from hot pink, like these stones from Madagascar, to dusky pink (see Peruvian Rhodonite).
+This is a reference to its beautiful pink coloring, which can range from hot pink (see Madagascar Rhodonite) to dusky pink, like these ones from Peru.

 Ethically Sourced Rhodonite

 The Miners sell to a rough Gem Dealer/Exporter.

 The Exporter sells directly to the Lapidary.

 The Lapidary sells directly to Moonrise Crystals.

 Moonrise Crystals sells directly to you.